Differences in Typological Alignment in Language Models' Treatment of Differential Argument Marking: Introduction

 Two typological tendencies are observed in DAM.
 The first is \textbf{markedness}: arguments with less frequent semantic properties are more likely to receive overt marking.
 In many languages, subjects are more commonly definite, while objects are more commonly indefinite.
 Thus, in Modern Hebrew, it is the definite object that receives marking.
 The second is \textbf{object preference}: DAM more frequently targets objects rather than subjects across languages.
 Differential marking conditioned on subject semantic properties is comparatively rare.
 Formal definitions and additional examples are provided in Section~\ref{sec:background:argument}.

-In this paper, we ask whether LMs trained under supervised learning conditions exhibit typological biases in DAM, and if so, whether such biases align with those observed in human languages.
-To address this question, we adopt the synthetic learning paradigm.
-We train GPT-2-small \citep{radford2019language} models from scratch on 18 corpora where we perturb the SVO sentences in natural English text to implement different DAM systems.
+In this paper, we ask whether LMs trained with a standard next-token prediction objective exhibit typological biases in DAM, and whether such biases align with those observed in human languages.
+We examine this question in a controlled synthetic-learning setup using small autoregressive models.
+Specifically, we train GPT-2-small \citep{radford2019language} models from scratch on 18 corpora, where we perturb SVO sentences in natural English text to implement different DAM systems.
 We test how well models master the DAM rules using minimal pairs and evaluate model performance across typological conditions.
 Our results reveal a dissociation between different types of typological asymmetries.
 Models consistently reproduce typological preferences in markedness, favoring systems in which marked forms align with less usual configurations, consistent with the typological patterns.
-Meanwhile, models diverge from human languages in their argument preferences, not showing object preference.
+Meanwhile, models diverge from human languages in their argument preferences, not showing a strong object preference.
 Figure~\ref{fig:intro-graph} provides an overview of the DAM rule injection and summarizes the overall results.

 We argue that this selective alignment provides evidence about the sources of different typological asymmetries.
 Our findings suggest that natural markedness can emerge from distributional regularities and formal learnability, consistent with accounts that derive markedness from structural prominence \citep{Aissen2003DOM}.
-In contrast, the failure to reproduce object preference indicates that this asymmetry may depend on discourse structure, thematic prominence, and communicative pressures not captured by standard next-token training \citep{Iemmolo2010DOM, Tal2022PredictabilityDOM}.
+In contrast, the absence of a strong object preference indicates that this asymmetry may depend on discourse structure, thematic prominence, and communicative pressures not captured by standard next-token training \citep{Iemmolo2010DOM, Tal2022PredictabilityDOM}.
 Taken together, these results suggest that distinct typological tendencies reflect different underlying pressures, some of which are accessible to LMs while others are not.

 The remainder of the paper is structured as follows.
 Section~\ref{sec:background} reviews related work on the synthetic corpus paradigm and provides background on DAM.
 Section~\ref{sec:design} describes the construction of the synthetic DAM corpora.
 Section~\ref{sec:experiments} presents the experimental setup and evaluation results.
 Section~\ref{sec:conclusion-discussion} discusses the theoretical implications of our findings.